cloudevents/spec/schemaregistry/schemaregistry.md

   - REQUIRED
   - MUST be a non-empty string
   - MUST conform with RFC3986/3.3 `segment-nz-nc` syntax
-  - MUST be unique within the scope of the schema registry
+  - MUST be unique within the scope of the schema group
 - Examples:
   - myschema
   - my-schema